vchain-us/docs/site/guide/quickhelp.md

 ![winenvvar1](./img/winenvvar1.png)

 - Double click on the environment variable Path for the current user
-- Add an entry named %PROGRAMFILES%\CodeNotary and click OK
+- Add an entry named %PROGRAMFILES%\Codenotary and click OK

 ![winenvvar2](./img/winenvvar2.png)